About Me

 I am an experienced Security Architect and Systems Engineer with a passion for designing, building and maintaining secure systems, processes and teams.
 I have strong experience in both Cloud and containerized (Docker / Kubernetes) platforms while working in DevSecOps environments.
 I enjoy programming and electronics in my spare time - you can learn more in the “Projects” sections below.
 I have a keen interest in Security and Cryptography.
 I enjoy designing and building secure systems / software as well as performing security research on pre-existing systems / software.
 I am CISSP Certified as well as a Redhat Linux System Engineer.
 I use these skills extensively at work and for the support of this server which is used to host both myself, and a friend’s projects (Server Status).

 In my spare time, I am a STEM Ambassador and an Associational (MBCS) Member of the British Computer Society.
-I play games such as TF2, Counter-Strike, Valorant, Minecraft.
-Avid runner and enjoy good game of Badminton.
+I play games such as TF2, and Minecraft.
+Avid runner and enjoy a good game of Badminton.
 Also enjoy Skiing when I get the chance.
 Feel free to drop me a line either on my Linkedin or GitHub or Youtube.

 Blog posts